camarman/linux-command-line/README.md

     Secure Boot   [Disabled]
     USB Boot      [Enabled]

 > IMPORTANT: Disabling the secure boot is optional.
-However, it's kind of complicated to maintain Linux distributions where secure boot is enabled.
-You might encounter with many error during updates/upgrades etc. The safest way is to disable the Secure Boot.
+However, it is kind of complicated to maintain Linux distributions where the secure boot is enabled.
+You might encounter many errors during updates/upgrades.
+The safest way is to disable the Secure Boot.

 ### Fedora Media Writer (FMW)